boecht/ha-addon-virtual-meter/virtual-meter/README.md

-# ha-addon-virtual-meter
+# Virtual Meter

-Home Assistant add-on repository for a virtual Shelly Pro 3EM (Gen2) emulator.
+The add-on provides a Shelly Pro 3EM (Gen2) emulator so that Hoymiles 1920 AC battery owners can control battery charge and discharge based on grid consumption data.

-## Goals
+## What it does

+- Polls a configurable HTTP endpoint (e.g., Tasmota Status 10).
+- Maps source readings to Shelly EM fields using JSON paths or fixed values.
-- Emulate Shelly Pro 3EM Gen2 RPC endpoints used by Hoymiles battery systems.
+- Serves Shelly Gen2 JSON-RPC endpoints used by Hoymiles.
-- Pull grid data from a configurable HTTP provider endpoint.
-- Normalize/derive values into Shelly-compatible fields.

-## Structure

-- `repository.json` - Supervisor metadata
-- `virtual-meter/` - Add-on folder
+- Advertises the device via mDNS for local discovery.

-## Status
+## Configuration highlights

-Active development: provider polling and mapping are implemented with configurable inputs.
+- `provider_endpoint` and optional `provider_username`/`provider_password`
+- `poll_interval_ms` (minimum 250 ms)
+- `l1/l2/l3_act_power_json` for JSON path mapping
+- `l1/l2/l3_act_power_value` and `*_power_offset` for overrides/offsets
+- `debug_logging` for verbose RPC/request logs